-The EU-China Strategic Partnership, which is based on the 1985 EU China trade and cooperation agreement, has grown to include foreign affairs, security matters and international challenges such as climate change and global economy governance.
+The EU-China Strategic Partnership, which has developed on the basis of the 1985 EU-China trade and cooperation agreement, has grown to include foreign affairs, security matters and international challenges such as climate change and global economy governance.

-The EU and China are world players.
-The EU is China’s biggest trading partner, while China is the EU’s largest source of imports and 2nd largest two way trading partner.
-The trade and investment relationship is a major source of wealth, jobs, development and innovation for both sides.
+The EU and China are global players.
+As Strategic Partners, they increasingly cooperate with each other on key international and regional issues.
+The EU is also China’s biggest trading partner, while China is the second largest two way trading partner for the EU.
+The trade and investment relationship is an essential source of wealth, jobs, development and innovation for both sides.

 The 17th EU-China summit was held on 29th June 2015.
 These bilateral summits are normally held annually.

 Three high-level 'pillars' feed into the summit for the Leaders to give overall direction:

 Over 60 regular high level and senior officials dialogues - on important foreign policy areas as well as technical topics such as industrial policy, education, customs, nuclear energy and consumer protection – underpin those three pillars.